Boris998/leveup-react-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-In order to send POST requests the backend app is required to be started firsty.
+In order to send POST requests the backend app is required to be started firsty (https://github.com/Boris998/levelup-credit-card).